 - Develop ongoing relationships within the Pillar Network

-- Develop a plan to give towards the Pillar Network in the future at 1-2% of your overall budget
+- Give towards the Pillar Network at 1-2% of your annual budget

-- Develop a plan to partner with another church plant in the Pillar Network
+- Partner with another church plant in the Pillar Network

 We affirm that every church planter involved in a network has a stewardship before God to be faithful to their supporters.
 We all have limited amounts of time, energy and resources to invest in relationships with other churches.

-With this in mind, it is the policy of the Pillar Network that each church plant approved by the Leadership Team have only one national network partner (the Pillar Network) in addition to their relationships with SBC entities.
+With this in mind, it is the policy of the Pillar Network that each church plant has only one national network partner (the Pillar Network) in addition to their relationships with SBC entities.
 Our rationale for this is as follows:

 - We desire Pillar Network churches to fully partner with the Pillar Network and not be participants in name only.
 It takes intentional time and effort to develop mutual partnering relationships.